 Conception to birth: A gleam in one scientist’s eye

-This is the first in a series of articles recounting the history of the Santa Fe Institute and the field that came to be known as complexity science, drawn from, where possible, primary sources.
-Special thanks to SFI Founder in Residence David Pines for his recollections and insights.
+This is the first of two articles recounting the early history of the Santa Fe Institute and the field that came to be known as complexity science, drawn from, where possible, primary sources.
+Special thanks to David Pines for his recollections and insights.

 In George Cowan's telling, the concept of a Santa Fe Institute began to form in the summer of 1956.
 He had been invited to the Aspen Institute, where prominent intellectuals from the arts, science, and culture gathered for freeform philosophical exchanges.
 He had just participated as the lone scientist in a discussion of literature.